Sophia’s Pantry CSA is accepting sign-ups for Season 1 of our 2025 CSA.

 • drops are weekly on Thursdays from 4:30-6pm

-Consider donating a full or half share through our Share-a-Share Project.
+Consider donating through our Share-a-Share Project.

 See details below.